haskell/ghcup/README.md

 to figure out whether you have the correct toolchain and the correct dependencies.
 Refer to [the official docs](https://ghc.haskell.org/trac/ghc/wiki/Building/Preparation/Linux) on how to prepare your environment for building GHC.

+## FAQ

+1. Why reimplement stack?

+ghcup is not a reimplementation of stack.
+The only common part is automatic installation of GHC, but even that differs in scope and design.

+2. Why not contribute to stack and create a library for the common part?

+While this might be an interesting idea, ghcup is about simplicity.

+3. Why write a >1000k LOC bash script?

+ghcup is POSIX sh.

+4. Why write a >1000k LOC POSIX sh script?

+Mainly because the implementation is fairly straight-forward and the script is highly portable.
+No need to bootstrap anything or set up yet another CI to build ghcup binaries for all possible arches and distros just to perform a very simple task: identify distro and platform and download a GHC bindist.

+5. Why not support windows?

+Portability between linux and windows is difficult.
+However ghcup doesn't have to be only POSIX based, so a separate windows-specific PowerShell script might be the way to go.
+Contributions are welcome.